 Sexual Harassment Training

-Are you Trained to Handle Sexual Harassment Accusations within your Workplace?
+is your staff Trained to Handle Sexual Harassment Accusations within your Workplace?

 It is important that supervisors develop a relationship in which employees will come to them with complaints.
 In addition, they need strong skills in listening, communicating, and documenting.
 Supervisors play a critical role in making sure retaliation does not occur.
 Companies should want to train supervisors to handle complaints, prevent retaliation, and resolve conflicts, especially regarding things like harassment, which if handled wrong, could be very costly.

 Creating a work environment free of risky harassing behaviors not only eliminates high lawsuit risks, but also ensures a happier workplace.
 Harassment in any form creates undue stress, negativity, and conflict, which can damage teamwork, relationships and productivity.
 Be clear about expectations, define a complaint process, and educate, educate, educate.

 Did you know 20% OF THE U.S. workforce is required to be trained on harassment and discrimination?

 Almost daily we hear of a new law suit about someone or an organization being sued or fined for sexual harassment or other forms or harassment such as gender, age, religion, sexual preference and so on.
 This course clearly defines what constitutes harassment, how to prevent it, what to do if you experience any form of harassment and reporting process.
 We also train supervisors in their role to monitor the workplace, reinforce holding others accountable to the company’s harassment policy, responding to harassment complaints and conducting an investigation.